ampl/mp/doc/tables/mysql.rst

 #.
 Install the MySQL Connector/ODBC following `these instructions
    <http://dev.mysql.com/doc/refman/5.1/en/connector-odbc-installation.html#connector-odbc-installation-binary-unix>`__.
+   Make sure that you use compatible versions of the ODBC driver (Connector/ODBC) and the MySQL client library, otherwise the driver library will not load and any connection attempt will fail.

 #.
 Register the ODBC driver.
 The easiest way to register the driver is
    by using the ``myodbc-installer`` utility included in the distribution,